iarakshana/hw3/README.md

 You now have salaries.csv in your homework directory.
 The scripts `q*py` suggests formatting for stepping through these questions.
-Fill you answers in, there
+Fill you answers in, there following the format exactly -- we'll check this with a computer.

-So: you will modify the files in the directory, and then send it back to GitHub.
-Since you've made a copy of the repository by accepting the assignment, all of your work will be separate and will not interfere with your classmates.
-We will see your edited files (provided that you uploaded them on git), and you can check this too, by navigating to your own repository on your GitHub page.
+All of the "salaries" questions require the same pre-formatting.
+You should implement that formatting a single time with a function in `helper.py`, which you can import into the `q*.py` files.
+The individual question files will in turn just do some list comprehension, and set the `solution` variable.

 #### Questions